North Carolina Supreme Court rejects redistricting map as unconstitutional

 The order comes weeks after Ohio’s Supreme Court invalidated a congressional map drawn by GOP legislators, saying it violated a constitutional amendment that banned partisan gerrymanders.
 Then, in Alabama, a panel of federal judges ruled that a map drawn by the legislature did not meet Voting Rights Act requirements because it packed Black residents into one district.
 The judges said the Black population in the state warranted two districts where Black voters would have an opportunity to elect a candidate of their choice.
 The Alabama legislature has appealed the decision to the U.S. Supreme Court.

 Republicans have also complained about Democratic gerrymanders in Illinois, Maryland and New York.
-Republicans announced Thursday a lawsuit against a map New York Democrats passed that overwhelmingly helps their prospects in November.
+Republicans on Thursday announced a lawsuit against a map New York Democrats passed that overwhelmingly helps their prospects in November.

+Republicans caught Democrats largely unaware a decade ago when they gerrymandered a number of key competitive states, including North Carolina, that sealed their power in the House for most of that time.
+By the end of the decade, Democrats had successfully challenged maps in Pennsylvania and North Carolina that were redrawn, but Republicans won on those maps for several cycles.

+Ahead of this redistricting, Democrats had advocated for constitutional amendments banning partisan redistricting, for independent commissions to take over the process and for the election of Democratic governors to block GOP legislatures from drawing unfair lines.